-Gingery miso mushroom soup is a light yet satisfying way to warm up most any time of year.
-And it’s vegan, unlike the miso soup that’s often served in Japanese restaurants.
+Gingery miso mushroom bok choy soup is a light yet satisfying way to warm up most any time of year.
+And it’s vegan, unlike the miso soup that’s served in Japanese restaurants, which often contains bonito (a fish product).

 That’s right — miso soup served as a first course in Japanese restaurants is often made with fish flakes (bonito).
 Not always, but more often than not, so make sure to ask.